suremarc/symcomb/README.md

-# inets
+# symcomb
-Tools for studying interaction nets, a graphical model of computation.
+Tools for studying symmetric interaction combinators, a graphical model of computation.